 Roadside barrels: the easy start

 Barrels are the lowest-risk scrap source in the game — no keycards, no radiation, no scientists.
 Each barrel gives a little scrap directly plus components you recycle for more.
-Run the roads smashing barrels (a rock works in a pinch, a salvaged tool is faster), and a focused solo can clear dozens of barrels in a single half-hour loop for a steady early scrap income.
+Run the roads smashing barrels (a rock works in a pinch, a salvaged tool is faster), and a focused solo can clear dozens of barrels in a single half-hour loop for steady early income.

 Safe monuments for beginners